 I guess you could say it was kind of like being in an episode of “friends”.
 You could probably title the events that took place over the course of the semester like “the one where they go to Trivia Night” or “the one with all the sangria”.
 Now when I compare us to the show ‘friends’, I don’t mean that everyone in my flat was like one of the characters from ‘friends’.
 Although this was debated on several occasions.
 What I mean is that each one of us was so different, but somehow that was what made our friendship work so well.
 Because we all had something different to offer.

-From this past year I have made some amazing friendships, so even though I may have not have travelled the world yet, I made friendships from around the world.
+From this past year, I have made some amazing friendships, so even though I may have not have travelled the world yet, I made friendships from around the world.
 I know that no matter where I go, I will be welcomed with open arms from my friends.
-This is one of the most valuable experience from being abroad.
+This is one of the most valuable experiences of being abroad.